Wholesale: Products & Services

 Specifying Logical Port Configuration

-In addition to ASOG guidelines, Qwest requires that you include one of the SPEC Codes below on MOE UNI orders to specify Logical Port Configuration.
+In addition to ASOG guidelines, CenturyLink requires that you include one of the SPEC Codes below on Metro Ethernet UNI orders to specify Logical Port Configuration.
 Populate the appropriate code in the SPEC field of the ASR form:

 TLSMOE Transparent LAN Service Port (TLS)